hrothgar/5coins/README.md

 5coins
 ======

-An improved estimate for the "5 Coins" problem of L.N.
+An improved estimate for the "Five Coins" problem of L.N.
 Trefethen described at [http://people.maths.ox.ac.uk/trefethen/invitation.pdf].
 Any comments, corrections, and suggestions are gladly welcomed.
 Email me at hrothgarrrr@gmail.com.

 Results
 -------